JasonMcTigue/CountdownGame/README.md

 (list l)
 ```

-## Reverse Polish notation
-The nexr step I tried was to implement Reverse Polish notation (RPN) to the project.
-RPN is a mathematical notation in which every operator follows all of its operands, in contrast to Polish notation (PN), which puts the operator before its operands.
+The next step I tried was to implement Reverse Polish notation (RPN) to the project.
+RPN is a mathematical notation in which every operator follows all its operands, in contrast to Polish notation (PN), which puts the operator before its operands.
 It is also known as postfix notation.
-It does not need any parentheses as long as each operator has a fixed number of operands.
+It does not need any parentheses if each operator has a fixed number of operands.

 An example of a fix notation expression would be as follows:
 ```